External Wall Systems (EWS)

 We are able to provide lenders with alternative documents such as the Fire Risk Assessment and details of the material used in the external wall system to evidence that the block is safe.
 Please contact us if you need this.

-There is no legal obligation on a Registered Provider (Estuary) to provide an EWS1 form, and indeed the EWS1 form is not considered a legal requirement, or currently even a legal document.
+There is no legal obligation on a Registered Provider, such as ourselves, to provide an EWS1 form, and indeed the EWS1 form is not considered a legal requirement, or currently even a legal document.
 We are legally obliged to carry out Fire Risk Assessments at all buildings with communal areas.
 These have all been completed and are reviewed at suitable intervals.

 Whilst we do carry out inspections of the external wall systems and will carry out further intrusive investigations if we identify a need, this is not the same as an EWS1 form and we are unable to provide EWS1 forms due to sector demand.